Retiree Email FAQ

-No. However, CTS will place an out-of-office message on your @duq.edu account for 60 days upon request.
+No. However, you can place an out-of-office message on your @duq.edu account for 60 days.
 This message will notify senders to contact you at your new @retiree.duq.edu email account.
 We also recommend sharing your new retiree email address with anyone you regularly communicate with through your @duq.edu account.

 How do I add my @retiree.duq.edu on my mobile device?